 This HVAC sales technique appeals to that tendency: keeping it simple.
 Make it as easy as possible for potential customers to use your services.
 That means putting the least number of steps between the potential customer and yourself so that booking your service is a breeze.

 - First, post your contact information prominently and clearly on your website and in your advertisements

 Be sure to build a presence on common directories like Yelp, Angie’s List, and Yellow Pages.
 Include all pertinent information, including your hours of operation, the services you provide, and other details.

 Pro Tip – view our Angie’s List Competitors guide for even more directories to become apart of

 - Next, simplify your booking and payment services so potential customers can easily lock down and pay for an appointment with you

 Old-school processes like paper invoicing are painfully slow and easily misplaced, resulting in a potentially poor client experience.

 An easy way to do this is with HVAC software.
-Moving your business processes to an HVAC software not only streamlines your scheduling, paperwork, invoicing, and marketing strategies, but it also makes using your services simpler for your clients.
+Moving your business processes to an HVAC software not only streamlines your scheduling, paperwork, field service invoicing, and marketing strategies, but it also makes using your services simpler for your clients.
 With Housecall Pro, your clients can also book your services digitally.
 You can even set up an integration with Yelp so that your clients can book right through the app.